Martchus/syncthingtray/README.md

     * since GCC provided by Leap is too old, only Tumbleweed packages are up-to-date
 * Windows
     * for mingw-w64 PKGBUILDs checkout [my GitHub repository](https://github.com/Martchus/PKGBUILDs)
-    * for binaries checkout [my website](http://martchus.no-ip.biz/website/page.php?name=programming) and the release section on GitHub
+    * for statically linked binaries checkout the release section on GitHub
+    * [my website](http://martchus.no-ip.biz/website/page.php?name=programming) also contains an occasionally updated archive with a dynamically linked executable

 ## Build instructions
 The application depends on [c++utilities](https://github.com/Martchus/cpp-utilities) and [qtutilities](https://github.com/Martchus/qtutilities) and is built the same way as these libaries.
 For basic instructions checkout the README file of [c++utilities](https://github.com/Martchus/cpp-utilities).
 For building this straight, see the next section.